bayeslife/api-token-refresh/README.md

 When the APIService makes and invocation , code is added to catch the exception (specifically a 401) and in the exception handler we retrieve a new token and then re-submit the APIService request.

 While this works it does require each instance of an APIService to be coded correctly...something not likely to be done consistently if there are more than a couple api clients.
+Not ideal.

 #### Second Approach

 Another approach is to implement a 'filter' service which would wrap the call to the API Service.
 This would remove the 401 handler code into a service which would be reusable.

-Component
--filter
---APIService
---catch error
----retrieve token
----resubmit request

 This would have the drawback that the developer of the component needs to know of the filter service and the problem of token refresh.
+Not ideal.

-#### Third approach (see branch approach3)
+#### Third approach (implemented on master branch)
 Another approach is to provide a wrapper around the http service that has the desired behaviour.

 Instead of an angular2 Http being injected into the service, a APIClientService is injected.